centre-for-humanities-computing/china-twitter2/README.md

 The network visualizations only plot Twitter handles that are either flagged as (i) Chinese diplomats or (ii) Chinese media outlets.
 The *edgewidth* (strength of connections) is determined by the number of mentions between Twitter handles of Chinese diplomats and media outlets (see below).
 The *nodesize* (size of handle) is determined by various attributes, such as:
-* *total mentions* (**Figure 2**): number of total mentions to the Twitter handle in question from all users (also non-diplomats and non-media that are not shown as nodes in the plot).
+* *total mentions*: number of total mentions to the Twitter handle in question from all users (also non-diplomats and non-media that are not shown as nodes in the plot).
 This shows how "popular" the Chinese diplomats and media outlets are on Twitter broadly, rather than just their popularity/activity within the diplomat/media sub-network.
-* *weighted degree* (**Figure 3**): node-size scaled by number of total number of connections between Twitter handle in question and other Chinese diplomats and media outlets (both directions counted, and each mention counted).
+* *weighted degree*: node-size scaled by number of total number of connections between Twitter handle in question and other Chinese diplomats and media outlets (both directions counted, and each mention counted).
 The weighted degree plot corresponds to *in-degree* + *out-degree* (i.e. we count both directions).
-* *in-degree* (**Figure 4**): number of mentions from other Chinese diplomats and media outlets to the Twitter handle in question (only one direction counted).
+* *in-degree*: number of mentions from other Chinese diplomats and media outlets to the Twitter handle in question (only one direction counted).
-* *out-degree* (**Figure 5**): number of mentions from the Twitter handle in question to other Chinese diplomats and media outlets (only one direction counted).
+* *out-degree*: number of mentions from the Twitter handle in question to other Chinese diplomats and media outlets (only one direction counted).

-In addition to the network visualizations, we also show the top 10 handles (based on *weighted degree*) in **Figure 1**.
-The plot is generated in ```summary_stats_focus.py```.
+In addition to the network visualizations, we also show the top 10 handles (based on *weighted degree*).

 ## Sentiment analysis